Ivo-Balbaert/The_Way_to_Jai/book/20_Debugging.md

 ### 20.1.1 Print debugging
 Locate the bug to a certain procedure `proc1` by putting `print("Begin proc1");` and `defer print("End proc1");` statements in each procedure that is suspect.
 When you have found the faulty procedure, display the value of variables with print statements like `print("var v is %\n", v);`
 Or when it is a pointer use:  `print("pointer ptr points to %\n", <<ptr);`
 The obvious disadvantage is that you have this is a lot of work, and the extra lines litter your code.
+But you can also do this at compile-time!
+Quickly check the value or type of some variable `var1` in a very hot code path by just letting the compiler print it using
+`#run print("value: %, type: %", var1, type_of(var1));`
+This will not show when you run the program.

 ### 20.1.2 Assert debugging
 A somewhat better solution is to use assert statements to test conditions (see § 6.1.3).
 When you know a variable var must have the value val, you can put